-The amount completed at section B, A Credits that arose in your franking account does not necessarily equal the amount on the Company tax return 2014 at J Franking credits item 7.
-Amounts in A relate to all the franking credits that arose in the franking account during the income year.
-By contrast, J item 7 in the company tax return relates only to franking credits you received that were attached to franked distributions received during the income year.
+The amount completed at section B, label A Credits that arose in your franking account, does not necessarily equal the amount on the Company tax return 2023 at item 7 - label J Franking credits.
+Amounts in label A relate to all the franking credits that arose in the franking account during the income year.
+By contrast, item 7 - label J in the company tax return relates only to franking credits you received that were attached to franked distributions received during the income year.